jstathop/codecadamy/README.md

 # codecadamy
-All the code that was written from codecademy
+All the code that was written for codecademy